 1. Blue Stripes, Union Square

-You can get hot chocolate served to you in fluffy mousse form at this chocolate shop near Union Square!
+You can get hot cocoa served to you in fluffy mousse form at this chocolate shop near Union Square!

 2. Dominique Ansel Bakery, SoHo